overshiki/overshiki.github.io/decomposingELBO.md

 $$

 A good generative model should maximize this marginal distribution, i.e. place most of the mass on observed data.
-However, searching for $\theta$ which maximize this marginal distribution require integral over all the possible values of $z$, thus is inefficient.
+However, searching for $\theta$ which maximize this marginal distribution require integral over all the possible values of $$z$$, thus is inefficient.

 A possible solution of this problem is to use an inference model $$q_{\phi}(z|x)$$ to narrow the search region thus resulting more effecient sampling
 $$